ANATOMÍAS DEL ABISMO

 Premiere:

-First performance was given by VIGO 430 Ensemble, conducted by Lara Diloy at 400 Auditorium of the Queen Sofía National Museum Art Centre, Madrid, November 18, 2024.
+First performance was given by the VIGO 430 Ensemble, conducted by Lara Diloy, at the Auditorium 400 of the Queen Sofía National Museum Art Center in Madrid, Spain, on November 18, 2024.

 Please note: